MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-smb-connectivity.md

 The connection can be idle for the following reasons:

-- Network communication failures that prevent re-establishing a TCP connection to the server when the default "soft" mount option is used
+- Network communication failures that prevent re-establishing a TCP connection to the server when the default "soft" mount option is used.
-- Recent reconnection fixes that aren't present in older kernels
+- Recent reconnection fixes that aren't present in older kernels.

 ##### Solution